Bojkovice: Sights

-The main attraction is the Nový Světlov Castle.
-The original fort was built in the 1480s to protect the town from the attacks of Hungarians.
+The most important landmark is the Nový Světlov Castle.
+It was originally a fortress, built in the 1480s to protect the town from the attacks of Hungarians.
 In the second half of the 19th century, it was converted into a castle in the Tudor neo-Gothic style.

-The parish Church of Saint Lawrence is an early Baroque building from the 17th century.
+The Church of Saint Lawrence is an early Baroque building from the 17th century.

-In the town there is also the Bojskovsko Museum, focused on local folklore and traditions.
+In the town is the Bojkov Region Museum, focused on local folklore and traditions.